Updated June 29, 2023

 Introduction to Civil Engineering

 The following article provides an outline for Civil Engineering Types.
-Worldwide, civil engineering is regarded as being one of the most important fields of engineering.
-Designing, managing, building and maintaining infrastructure that plays a vital role in a country’s development and supports modern society are all part of this industry’s mission.
+Worldwide, civil engineering is regarded as one of the most important engineering fields.
+Designing, managing, building, and maintaining infrastructure that plays a vital role in a country’s development & supports modern society are all part of this industry’s mission.
 A long list of construction projects is included in this category.
 As innovators in our societies, civil engineers are at the forefront.
 You can see that civil engineering is not solely concerned with the construction of physical structures.

 Given below are the various civil engineering types: